Norm Asbjornson College of Engineering

 ABET, Inc., the recognized accreditor for college and university programs in applied science, computing, engineering, and technology, has established standards and criteria for the accreditation of undergraduate computing, engineering and engineering technology programs.
 Individual programs have program educational objectives that are consistent with ABET and with the needs of the program's constituents.

 Assessment of program objectives is a dynamic and ongoing process.
 One assessment strategy is to examine the results of the Fundamentals of Engineering (FE) examination.
-The FE exam is a nationally normalized test that is required of graduating engineering seniors at MSU.
+The FE exam is a nationally normalized test that is required of graduating engineering seniors in several programs at MSU.
 Students are required to enroll in EGEN 488 (Fundamentals of Engineering Exam) during their last semester, register for the exam on the NCEES website, take the FE Exam, and make an honest and serious effort to pass the exam.

 For a complete and up-to-date listing of all program specific objectives as well as other educational outcomes assessment strategies, please refer to the Norm Asbjornson College of Engineering website at www.coe.montana.edu.